 See also: Matthew 19:3-12

-Based on the Gospel reading for this coming Sunday (Second Sunday after the Holy Cross, Eve of the Fast of the Holy Cross of Varak), the following are suggested themes for sermon topics:
+The following reflections are based on the Gospel reading for the Second Sunday after the Holy Cross, Eve of the Fast of the Holy Cross of Varak:

 This is the second of two similar accounts in the Gospels in which Jesus talks about the union of marriage.
 The Cross stands in the center binding together what God has joined.
-Click here to read the themes written for Matthew’s version which is also used as a Sunday Gospel reading during the Church year.
+Click here to read the themes written for St. Matthew’s version, also used as a Sunday Gospel reading during the Church year.

 To the Victor Goes the Crown

-Marriage, like martyrdom, is the ultimate sacrifice, giving up one’s own life for someone else, and just as martyrs are in full communion with God having become champions over the worst thing this world can dish out – death – through the Cross of Jesus Christ, a husband and wife grow deeper in communion with God and with one another.
+It is no wonder why this Gospel reading appears in lectionary during the Season of the Cross.
+Marriage, like martyrdom, is the ultimate sacrifice, giving up one’s own life for someone else, and just as martyrs are in full communion with God having become champions over the ultimate enemy – death.
+Through the Cross of Jesus Christ, a husband and wife grow deeper in communion with God and with one another.

 Marriage is not easy, but it is beautiful and holy, and as the Armenian Church, let us pray for our married couples, support them, and lift them up as they look to the Cross of Jesus Christ that crowned as they stood before the altar on their wedding day.